 I traveled to Japan last year and get myself some Japanese DVDs.
-I recently want to rip them and backup to hard drive so as to keep them safe from kids or watch them on USA computers but find myself in great trouble.
-My DVD rippers are NOT able to rip those DVDs at all.
-One crashes when I try to load it and the other give me an error while ripping.
+I recently want to rip them and backup to the hard drive so as to keep them safe from kids or watch them on USA computers but find myself in great trouble.
+My DVD rippers are NOT able to rip those Japanese DVDs at all.
+One crashes when I try to load it and the other gives me an error while ripping.
 I tried the trial versions of various paid DVD ripping programs, but none of them worked.

 Japanese DVDs are Giving Me Troubles in Ripping

 The Japanese DVDs I purchased are SNIS series which are recommended by the shopkeeper.
 All those DVDs played fine on both my Windows and Mac with Windows Media Player on Windows 10 or default DVD player.app on macOS.
 But I cannot play them with VLC player with the below error message that reads:

 VLC cannot set the DVD’s title.
 It possibly cannot decrypt the entire disc.

 VLC is unable to open the MRL ‘dvdnav:///dev/rdisk2’.
 Check the log for details.

 I also find those DVDs different from other DVDs while I open the DVD in Finder.
 The whole DVD is 7.58GB on Mac but there is nothing in the VIDEO_TS folder nor AUDIO_TS.
 The two folders are empty but with some BUP, IFO and VOB files outside the two folders, right in the root of the disc.
 Interestingly, they each are less than 2KB.
 I assume this is a kind of special copy protection on Japanese DVDs that I never saw on US ones.

 Free DVD Ripper for Specially Protected Japanese DVDs